Facebook PixelInkshift — Instant Manuscript Critiques

-Detailed manuscript critiques on all aspects of your novel — plot, prose, structure, and more.
-Powered by AI.
-Trained on editorial best practices.
+Comprehensive manuscript critiques on all aspects of your novel — plot, prose, structure, and more.
+Delivered in minutes.
+Thousands of manuscripts analyzed, and counting.

 Get a critique in months minutes